 For example, no one wants Apple or Google Maps; they want to get to a destination on time.
 If your team was trying to beat Apple and Google Maps and your business goal was to generate more revenue, you would want to start by analyzing the job of getting to a destination on time.
 This job, like all jobs, has steps, and steps follow a pattern.
 You can think of job steps as a basic explanation of what your customer has to go through to achieve their goal.
 To get to a destination on time, consumers have to do things like estimate the departure time, plan the stops, travel to the destination, assess if they're going to get to the destination on time along the way, reset the route if necessary (if there's some sort of delay, for example), and then conclude the job by parking the car and walking to the destination.
 Every job follows this pattern of job steps.

 Once you have all these needs, you can survey your customers to figure out where they struggle.
-This is what will help your team work together and align towards your customer to achieve team success.
+This is what will get your team working together and aligning towards your customer to achieve team success.
 Here is the process:

 - Get your team to agree on who your customer is.